emenzie/ericwriter/README.md

 # EricWriter

-A minimalist, distraction-free writing application inspired by Zenwriter.app.
-EricWriter provides a clean, focused environment for your thoughts with powerful customization options and seamless document management.
+A minimalist, distraction-free writing application.
+Add to it as you like!
+Vibe coded with the help of "The Future Sound of London" and "Liquid Drum and Bass 2025 | Chill DnB" playlist.
+Check them out on Spotify, and my own music at "liighthouse"

 ## 👨‍💻 Author

 **Eric Menzie** - Creator and Developer
-Vibe coded with the help of "The Future Sound of London" and "Liquid Drum and Bass 2025 | Chill DnB" playlist.
-Check them out on Spotify, and my music at "liighthouse".

 ## ✨ Features